AntoineSavage/pizzascript/README.md

 An impure function receives an additional context argument, called the *function explicit context*

 This *function explicit context* is the context of all definitions available to the *caller* of the function.
-For this reason, it is also sometimes called *caller context*.
-Since it is an explicit context, all of its keys must be qualified with the context name
+For this reason, the *function explicit context* can also be called the function *caller context*.
+Since it is an explicit context, all of its keys must be qualified with the context identifier

-Note that when using an explicit context, the chosen identifier (ex: `'ctx`) will be added to the function's implicit context, unless such an identifier is already defined in the function's implicit context, in which case an error is raised

 Here is an example of receiving (but not modifying) the explicit context:
 ```
-def my_func (func ctx 'eval (x y z)
+def my_func (func ('eval ctx) (x y z)
   (print ctx.zero)
   (print ctx.hello)